There are many medicinal claims about garlic.

-Garlic belongs to the onion genus Allium, and is closely related to the onion, rakkyo, chive, leek, and shallot.
+Garlic belongs to the genus Allium and is closely related to the onion, rakkyo (an onion found in Asia), scallion, chive, leek, and shallot.
 It has been used by humans for thousands of years and was used in Ancient Egypt for both culinary purposes and its health and therapeutic benefits.

 Garlic for food and medicine - a brief history

 Garlic has been used all over the world for thousands of years.
-Records indicate that garlic was in use when the Giza pyramids were built, about five thousand years ago.
+Records indicate that garlic was in use when the Giza pyramids were built, about 5,000 years ago.

-Richard S. Rivlin wrote in the Journal of Nutrition1 that the ancient Greek physician Hippocrates (circa.
-460-370 BC), known today as "the father of Western medicine", prescribed garlic for a wide range of conditions and illnesses.
-Hippocrates promoted the use of garlic for treating respiratory problems, parasites, poor digestion and fatigue.
+Richard S. Rivlin wrote in the Journal of Nutrition that the ancient Greek physician Hippocrates (circa.
+460-370 BC), known today as "the father of Western medicine," prescribed garlic for a wide range of conditions and illnesses.
+Hippocrates promoted the use of garlic for treating respiratory problems, parasites, poor digestion, and fatigue.

 The original Olympic athletes in Ancient Greece were given garlic - possibly the earliest example of "performance enhancing" agents used in sports.

-According to experts at Kew Gardens2, England's royal botanical center of excellence, the people of ancient India valued the therapeutic properties of garlic and also thought it to be an aphrodisiac.
-The upper classes avoided garlic because they despised its strong odor, while monks, "...widows, adolescents and those who had taken up a vow or were fasting could not eat garlic because of its stimulant quality".
+According to experts at Kew Gardens, England's royal botanical center of excellence, the people of ancient India valued the therapeutic properties of garlic and also thought it to be an aphrodisiac.
+The upper classes avoided garlic because they despised its strong odor, while monks, "...widows, adolescents, and those who had taken up a vow or were fasting, could not eat garlic because of its stimulant quality."